sufyazi/ENCODE-atac-pipeline-custom/README.md

-# ATAC-seq-workflow-scripts
+# ATAC-seq Workflow Scripts

-## Workflow to process ATAC-seq datasets on NTU HPC cluster, Gekko
+## Introduction

+This repository contains the scripts used to process ATAC-seq datasets on the NTU HPC cluster, Gekko.
+The workflow is created to ease pre-processing and bulk processing of datasets for ENCODE ATAC-seq pipeline.
+The workflow is designed to be run on the HPC cluster, Gekko, but can be adapted to run on other HPC clusters.

+## Workflow Step-by-Step Guide

 1. Run `extract_sample_sheets_from_xls.py` on a list of dataset IDs to be processed (in `txt` file), which also runs `analysis_id_gen` module to generate unique random strings to be assigned to each dataset for downstream reference if a unique ID has not been assigned.
 This would also produce an `analysis_id_master_list.txt` file that stores the `analysis_ID` and `dataset_ID` in a one-to-one correspondence.
 This command would require the Excel master file of datasets that is available in a shared folder on Microsoft Teams group named `collated-cancer-datasets-<version>.xlsx` so ensure that this master file has been copied to the base directory prior to running this script.